saadaf-m/UX-Project1/README.md

 # Google UX Project 1
 The purpose of this repository is to track and journal my progress building out a UX Design project while following Google's UX Design Certificate course on Coursera.
-Throughout this project, I will apply The Design Thinking Framework, on top of the Product Development Life Cycle as a guideline.
+Throughout this project, I will apply _The Design Thinking Framework_ on top of the _Product Development Life Cycle_ as a guideline to build out the product.
 To recap, the Design Thinking Framework is a user-centered approach to problem-solving that consists of the phases: Empathize, Define, Ideate, Prototype, and Test.
 But note that this is cyclical, just like the PDLC.
-And also recap the stages of the PDLC: Brainstorm, Define, Design, Test, Launch.
+Finally, recap the stages of the PDLC: Brainstorm, Define, Design, Test, Launch.
 <br><br>
-I will treat this repository informally so more like a journal.
+I will treat this repository informally, like a journal.
 To start with, I began this project in the beginning of October.
-Today is October 22, 2024.
-Throughout the last 3 weeks, I took some time off to work on other things in order to help build my career, hence why I'm not as far as we should be, but aside from this project, we generally stayed productive.
-As of current, we remain in the brainstorming phase.
+As I write this, today is October 22, 2024.
+Note that throughout the last 3 weeks, I took some time off to work on other things in order to help build my career, hence why I'm not as far as I should be.

 # Phase 1: Brainstorm
 The brainstorming phase is when the team starts thinking of an idea for a product.
 This was partially done for me considering that the course highly suggested that I select a prompt from a list of 25 prompts so that I can best follow along with the course.
 I selected **#21: Design an app and a responsive website that help small business owners send and track invoices for their services.** But beyond that, the rest was on my shoulders.
-After I decided on a prompt, next was to begin identifying problems that I wanted to solve (with my product).
-So I initiated this segment by researching into product competitors to identify if there are already similar products available in the market.
+After I decided on a prompt, next was to begin identifying problems that I wanted to solve.
+So, I initiated this segment by researching into product competitors to identify if there already exists similar products available in the market.
 While doing so I kept in mind the importance in which that **You want your product to fill a gap in the market or solve a problem better than existing products.**
 <br><br>
 Researching into product competitors helped me further develop my understanding of business management a bit better, but it wasn't enough to help me discover pain points considering I'm not yet a small business owner myself.
 Therefore, on top of the product competitor analysis, I had to conduct user research as well.
 I took the opportunity to conduct user interviews with real small business owners in real stores in my local area.
 <br><br> On a side note, I genuinely enjoyed conducting user interviews in real life.
 I learned more about myself than the product I was developing, but don't let that statement take away from how much information I acquired from the user interview process!!
 <br><br>
 Up until this point, the user research segment of the brainstorming phase took by far the most time.
-To conduct great user interviews means you have to have had acquired good user research to begin with.
+To conduct great user interviews means you have to have had acquired enough user research to begin with.
 Below are a few best practises and foundational work I followed in preparation for the user interviews:
 - Create Research Goals
   - Purpose: To help guide the interview questions
   - Purpose: To help guide future design decisions
   - For Example: I want to understand common challenges people face when trying to manage a busy schedule and when meal planning.
 - Determine Target Audience
-  - + List key characteristics of the users they want to interview
+  - And list key characteristics of the users they want to interview
 - Write a list of interview questions in advance
   - Effective interview questions have 5 characteristics: They are relevant, open-ended, clear, neutral, and designed for follow-up.
   - For Example: